 Plant Hardiness Zones are areas on a map that tell you which plants will do best where you live.
 They are based on the average lowest temperatures of each region of the US.
-(Find your Plant Hardiness Zone on the official map here.)
+Find your Plant Hardiness Zone using the official map above.
 Hardiness zones are sometimes referred to as “growing zones” or “gardener’s zones” and are often confused with last frost dates.
 Paying attention to Zones will help to increase your planting probabilities, so that your efforts will be most successful.
 Read more.

 If you live in Maine, the hardiness zone range is 3-6.
 So, as much as you would love to have orange trees (Zone 8) in your yard, their odds of surviving winter and bearing fruit are slim.
 They grow naturally as far north as North Carolina.
 Ure pears (similar to Barlett pears), on the other hand, will do nicely in Maine.
 They are Zone 4.

 Look For Zone Numbers On Plant Tags Before Buying

 When buying a plant (or seeds) look for the Plant Hardiness Zone number on its tag.
 This number, from 1-13, refers to the lowest temperatures that each plant can withstand without withering away—the lower the number, the lower the temperature it can endure.

 For instance, Zone 3 is 10 degrees colder than Zone 4.
 Sometimes letters “a” and “b” are added to be more specific.
 Zone 4a has an average lowest temperature of -25 to -30 degrees Fahrenheit, whereas 4b’s lowest temperature is -20 to -25 degrees.
 Each city within a state can vary.

 This information is calculated and updated periodically by the United States Department of Agriculture (USDA), based on a 30 year average of the single lowest temperature recorded.